PostHog/posthog.com/contents/docs/features/inviting-your-team.md

 showTitle: true
 ---

-It is very easy to invite members of your team so they can view Dashboards, create Actions and Trend Graphs.
+It is very easy to invite members to your PostHog team so that they can also be a part of your product analytics processes.

-## Inviting a New Team Member

 Go to "Invite Your Team' box at the bottom left of the left hand navigation: